lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 [dangerously added your user to the docker group](https://docs.docker.com/engine/install/linux-postinstall/) it will work without sudo.
 This is not recommended for security reasons.
 :::

-Now that the services are running, let's add LunaSec to the code.
+Now that the CLI is installed, let's add LunaSec to the code.
 [Backend setup](./backend.md)